Kebaya: Attire components

 In order to complete her sarong kebaya outfit, Nyonya wear a pair of intricate and finely stitched beaded slippers called kasut manik.
 The kasut manik are made for two types of occasions.
-For joyful occasions, such as Sambot Taon, the beaded slippers are made of colourful beads with intricate patterns while for mournful occasions, the beads used are black, white or blue with simpler patterns.
-This matching beaded slippers are seldom used in most of kebaya variants, only used in specific kebaya style, i.e. the nyonya kebaya.
+For joyful occasions, such as Sambot Taon, the beaded slippers are made of colourful beads with intricate patterns, while for mournful occasions, the beads used are black, white or blue with simpler patterns.
+These matching beaded slippers are seldom used in most of kebaya variants, only used in specific kebaya styles, i.e. the nyonya kebaya.
 In most of Indonesian kebayas, traditional Javanese selop, which are slippers made of leather or fabrics such as velvet, are commonly used.
 Modern kebaya uses modern women's shoes with matching colour instead.